 The social dimension has interested designers since their very early appearance; reformers such as William Morris and John Ruskin were already concerned about public consciousness and social conditions in the Nineteenth century (Armstrong et al., 2014).
-The notion of design in support to social development, however, grew in the context of post-war reconstruction, in the attempt "to maximize the civic benefits of design alongside the burgeoning commercial potential of design as an emergent profession" (Armstrong et al., 2014, p.17); then, after the social revolutions in the 1960s and the following recession in the 1970s, alternatives to mainstream consumerist living were developed and among these, a noteworthy mention is Victor Papanek's 1971 book Design for the Real World, where he called the social and moral responsibility of design grew in response to the socio-economic situation and the austerity politics resulted from the 2008 financial crisis and recession (Armstrong et al., 2014).
+The notion of design in support to social development, however, grew in the context of post-war reconstruction, in the attempt "to maximize the civic benefits of design alongside the burgeoning commercial potential of design as an emergent profession" (Armstrong et al., 2014, p.17); then, after the social revolutions in the 1960s and the following recession in the 1970s, alternatives to mainstream consumerist living were developed and among these, a noteworthy mention is Victor Papanek's 1971 book Design for the Real World, where he called the social and moral responsibility of designers (Margolin and Margolin, 2002).
+In the last two decades, the social role of design grew in response to the socioeconomic situation and the austerity politics resulted from the 2008 financial crisis and recession (Armstrong et al., 2014).
 According to Margolin, the broad objective of design is "to contribute to the creation of a good society (...) one that is fair and just" (2015, p.30); the aim is thus one of social quality, defined as "the measure of citizens' capability of participating to the social and economic life of their community in conditions that improve both their individual wealth and the conditions of their community" (De Leonardis, 2002 cited in Morelli, 2007, p.6).
 Having to do with dialogue and argumentative processes, design is implicitly both a social and political activity (Fuad-Luke, 2009).